 Myth 2: There are no or very few people that live on Madagascar.

-In the movie, there is not a single living person on the island.
-In the real world, there are over 26 million people that call Madagascar home.
-It is also one of the world’s financially poorest countries, with most of the population living on less than $2 a day.
+In the movie, not a single person lives on the island.
+But in the real world, over 26 million people call Madagascar home.
+It is also one of the world’s financially poorest countries, with most people living on less than $2 a day.

 Myth 3: Madagascar is a pristine haven for wildlife.

-It is true that 90% of Madagascar’s plants and animals live nowhere else, and this makes the island very special for biodiversity.
+About 90% of Madagascar’s plants and animals live nowhere else.
 But, much of Madagascar’s forests have been damaged or destroyed in the 19th and 20th century.
-Now, lemurs are known to be the most endangered group of mammals on Earth because their habitats are shrinking.Conservation Threats and Solutions for Lemurs

-Using the love of lemurs the film instills can be the ultimate first step in getting children to want to learn more about lemurs.
-Anthropomorphizing the animals creates an emotional connection to the characters that inspires a deeper appreciation than a non-talking animal could.
+No doubt, the film instills a love for lemurs.
+Anthropomorphizing the lemurs creates an emotional connection to the characters that inspires a deeper appreciation for them than a non-talking animal could.

 The problem with anthropomorphizing lemurs is it encourages the pet lemur trade.

-There are also negative consequences of using the film which should be addressed when teaching.
-Studies have shown that viewing primates in anthropomorphic settings can increase their desirability as a pet.
-It can also increase the likelihood that viewers don’t believe the animal is endangered.
+Research shows that viewing primates in anthropomorphic settings can increase their desirability as a pet and increase the likelihood that viewers don’t believe the animal is endangered.

-The pet lemur trade threatens the survival of lemurs in Madagascar, as babies are often taken from the wild to be household pets or live in captive tourist settings.
-And, the most common pet lemurs in are ring-tailed lemurs, just like King Julien from the film Madagascar.
+And in fact, the pet lemur trade threatens the survival of lemurs in Madagascar.
+Babies are often taken from the wild to be household pets or live in captive tourist settings.
+The most common pet lemurs in are ring-tailed lemurs, just like King Julien from the film Madagascar.

-We hope that zoo and conservation educators embrace the Dreamworks’ animated Madagascar movie as an important teaching tool, now and into the future.
+The Lemur Conservation Network encourages zoo educators and science teachers to embrace the Dreamworks’ animated Madagascar movie as an important teaching tool.
 We hope it inspires life-long learning of these amazing animals and the fascinating island they call home.